SwinIA: Self-Supervised Blind-Spot Image Denoising without Convolutions: Experimental results

 \subsection{Synthetic noise (grayscale)}

-Following~\cite{wang2022blind2unblind}, we use BSD400~\cite{zhang2017beyond} for training and test on Set12 and BSD68~\cite{roth2005fields} repeated 20 and 4 times, respectively.
-This results in 512 (240 and 272) testing images in total.
-We apply Gaussian noise with $\sigma=\{15,25,50\}$ to create noisy images.
+Following~Wang~\etal~\cite{wang2022blind2unblind}, we use BSD400~\cite{zhang2017beyond} for training and test on Set12 and BSD68~\cite{roth2005fields}.We apply Gaussian noise with $\sigma=\{15,25,50\}$ to the images.
+For evaluation, we repeat BSD68 4 times, and Set12 20 times.
+This results in 512 (272 and 240) testing images in total.

-The results are summarized in Table~\ref{tab:gray}.
-Overall, our method performed on par with the existing solution.
-On BSD68, in ranked first for $\sigma=25$, second for for $\sigma=50$, and third for $\sigma=15$.
-Interestingly, we obtained lower scores on Set12, but still consistently outperformed Noise2Self~\cite{n2self} as the only other method trained and inferred in a single forward pass.
+The results are summarized in \cref{tab:gray}.
+On BSD68, SwinIA ranked first for all noise levels.
+Apart from self-supervised methods, SwinIA beats SwinIR --- a supervised denoising transformer.
+Interestingly, we obtained lower scores on Set12 but still consistently outperformed Noise2Self and Noise2Same and tailed the scores of R2R and Blind2Unblind.
+We also improved over the other BSN~\cite{laine2019high} by $+1.31$dB PSNR on BSD68 on average.